Share Your Work, Ideas, and Inventions at Poster Night

 What if I need a power outlet or furniture?

-If your presentation requires access to a power outlet or a table, chair, or stools, let us know in the submittal form.
+If your presentation requires access to a power outlet or a table, chair, or stools, let us know in the submission form.
 We’ll factor in furniture and wall power requirements when we map the exhibit space.

 What if I need other technology?

-If you’re planning to do demos, use a robot, or display other tech, you are responsible for bringing all technology and materials with you — monitors, projectors, laptops, extension cords, arts and crafts materials, all of it.
+If you’re planning to do demos, use a robot, or display other tech, you are responsible for bringing all technology and materials with you — monitors, projectors, laptops, arts and crafts materials, all of it.

 What if I need a chair or have other accessibility needs?